THE ULTIMATE BICEP WORKOUT GUIDE

 Here are the things I’ll cover in this biceps training guide:

-Before we start talking about how to train the biceps or go into specific biceps workouts and arm moves, let me show you the anatomy of the biceps muscles so that you’ll be familiar as we target each area.
+Before we start talking about how to train the biceps or go into specific biceps workouts and a bicep exercise list, let me show you the anatomy of the biceps muscles so that you’ll be familiar as we target each area.

 1) BICEPS MUSCLE ANATOMY

-First, the biceps is a two-headed muscle with two separate regions referred to as the long head and the short head.
+First, the biceps are two-headed upper arm muscles with two separate regions referred to as the long head and the short head.

 SHORT HEAD (INNER BICEPS)